-Without call metrics, it’s impossible to determine how many inbound calls were the result of a billboard advertisement, Google Maps listing, social promotion, or AdWords ad.
+Without call metrics, it’s impossible to determine how many inbound calls were the result of a billboard advertisement, Google Maps listing, social promotion, or Ads ad.

 With call metrics, marketers can connect conversions made during inbound calls back to the marketing campaigns that generated them.

 This provides a clearer picture of marketing ROI.

 If you work in marketing for a business that makes sales through inbound calls, or if your agency does marketing for these types of businesses, it’s important to capture all marketing-generated leads and revenue with call tracking analytics.

 Here are the five call metrics you need to measure.

 1. Call Volume